raschdiaz/gog-api-nodejs/README.md

 The script will automatically use your saved authentication token.
 It will prompt you for the download directory, installer OS, and tags, using your previously saved choices as the default.

 ### Choosing the Installer OS

+The application runs on Windows, Linux, and macOS.
+The host operating system is independent from the installer platform you choose to download.

 The script supports downloading installers for different operating systems:

 * `windows`